This easy shredded chicken is seared then braised in tomatoes and salsa to make tender and tasty chicken that can be used for so many weeknight meals.

 It was especially difficult between the ages of 18 months and a little over 2 years old.
 They were completely hangry every day, and if you didn't give them 10 snacks to make them stuffed before dinner, they would totally lose it and melt down.
 I started coming home, quickly prepping dinner, putting it on the stove or oven and then would pray our house wouldn't burn down when I left to pick them up.
 I'm happy to say we've moved past this point, but it's still critical to be quick about getting food on the table.
-Plus, we genuinely love spending time with each other, so the less time we're in the kitchen, the more time we have to play restaurant or build this badass zoo inspired by our recent trip.
+Plus, we genuinely love spending time with each other, so the less time we're in the kitchen, the more time we have to play restaurant or build a Magna-Tile zoo.

 Easy Shredded Chicken is Your Answer

-It's a simple concept: sear the chicken on both sides so there's some browning that occurs and a little bit of extra texture then braise the chicken in tomatoes and salsa.
+It's a simple concept: sear the chicken on both sides so there's some browning that occurs (which means added flavor) then braise the chicken in tomatoes and salsa.
 It really doesn't get easier than that.

 The Many Uses of This Chicken

-What's also nice about this chicken is that you can do so many things with it.
+This chicken is VERSATILE.
 I put my shredded chicken in tacos with some cilantro, sour cream, and avocados, the kids had deconstructed tacos (which basically means they dip their chicken in a huge vat of sour cream with some cheese on the side), and John put his chicken over a salad and made a bowl.
 Everyone can have it exactly as they wish.

 - Versatile Dutch Oven Pulled Pork